View Full Version : Blu-ray releases that made you go "WOW"

 Which Blu-ray releases made you go "WOW" when compared to their old DVD counterparts?
 Sure, many Blu-rays look great and are general improvements; but I'm specifically talking about major improvements by leaps and bounds.

-Here's two from me, and DVD Beaver review links attached with screen comparisons:
+Here's one from me, and DVD Beaver review links attached with screen comparisons:

 The Boys from Brazil (http://www.dvdbeaver.com/film/dvdcompare/boysfrombrazil.htm) Blu-ray.
 Gregory Peck as a fervent Nazi!
 The DVD was released way back in the 90's, and looked pretty shabby in a letterbox-only transfer...recently even reissued by Lions Gate with new artwork.
 The UK Blu-ray is superior in virtually every way.
 The colors are much richer, the detail is a huge step up, the contrast and background detail is greatly improved, and the framing is wider and more composed on all 4 sides of the picture.
 The original Mono audio was never all that impressive for the film, but it's encoded at a relatively high bit-rate on the Blu-ray for more clarity.
 No extras beyond the trailer in full HD.

 The first ones that come to mind are definitely Blade Runner and The Road Warrior.
 Warner Bros. did an amazing job with both of these titles.
 They look better than half of the newer flicks I have on the format.
 The same goes for 2001: A Space Odyssey.
 The only way I could describe the pic quality is "eye-porn".
 Other standouts are the Fifth Element, the other Kubrick flicks, Edward Scissorhands, and the Thing.